FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 If you want to have it a bit more relaxed, I would skip Zermatt and spend one more day in Interlaken instead.
 My tip: Spend the last 3 days in Interlaken and visit Lake Oeschinensee.

-As one of Switzerland’s biggest fans out there I’d highly recommend spending no less than 5 days in Switzerland – this tiny and gorgeous country For an awesome 5 days in Switzerland itinerary and more information on what else is available during your stay be sure to check out my other blog posts – they’re full of helpful tips and tricks for making the most of your trip!
+For an awesome 5 days in Switzerland itinerary and more information on what else is available during your stay be sure to check out my other blog posts – they’re full of helpful tips and tricks for making the most of your Switzerland in 5 days trip.